the-pod-shop/ovs-bridge-collection/README.md

 ### Libvirt VM Config
 - hotplug deletes and recreates the nic of the vm, so it should only be used if you change vlan
+- dont duplicate mac addresses manually, or this role might fail
-- you should not change makes in runtime, i have not implemented a "deletion by pci id" method
+  - i have not implemented a "deletion by pci id" method
 - if you enable hotplug you dont need to reboot to make changes active, but you maybe loose the
 - without hotplug this role will update the interface